By Beth Dempsey

 A modern approach to resource sharing

-Rapido, from Ex Libris, part of Clarivate, is among a new generation of resource sharing solutions that streamlines both ILL and DDS by automating processes and freeing librarians from tedious manual steps.
+Rapido, from Ex Libris integrated library system, part of Clarivate, is among a new generation of library resource sharing solutions that streamlines both ILL and DDS by automating processes and freeing librarians from tedious manual steps.
 Users are freed, too: they self-serve, from discovery to request.
 This new generation of resource sharing solutions hinge on predictability, efficiency and transparency.
 Requests are routed to libraries that have the materials available – no dead-end searches on either end.
 Users know when and where their materials will arrive.
 Because steps are eliminated, materials arrive faster, improving service to users.

 Simpler, more effective management for libraries